 With the advent of dry plate photographic techniques and camera improvements, aerial photography became easier.
 The camera moved from balloon to kite and even pigeon.
 In 1906 George Lawrence took a now-famous photograph of San Francisco in the aftermath of the earthquake and fire, using "a string of kites to lift a handmade panoramic camera aloft."
 In 1909 Wilbur Wright took the first photograph from an airplane.

 As for Boston's James Wallace Black, he became an authority on the use of the magic lantern, a candlelight-powered predecessor of the slide projector, a machine that is itself nearly obsolete.
-By the late 1870s Black's main business was the production of lantern slides, including a famous one of the Great Boston Fire of 1872.
+By the late 1870s Black's main business was the production of lantern slides, including a famous series of the Great Boston Fire of 1872.

 Sources